 Before you start worrying, it probably sounds worse than it is.
 I know that as soon as I do all of the above things I will feel a whole lot better, so I do, and I do.

 This time of year brings with it all the usual financial fuckery, which can make getting out of he house feel a lot harder.
 The reality is that we’re surrounded by parks and open spaces which are totally free to explore.
 But it’s cold.
 And wet.
 And to be frank I’m not in the mood for that shit right now.
-I’m in the mood for steaming cups of coffee and peace and quiet.
+I’m in the mood for and peace and quiet.

 What I am most certainly not in the mood for is the usual routine of up, dressed, eat, play, eat, nap, eat, play, eat again, dinner, bath, and bed.